Darbazi (State Council)

-Darbazi (დარბაზი) was medieval Georgian council of state, introduced by king David IV of Georgia (c.
-1073–1125) after the important government reforms.
+The Darbazi (დარბაზი) was the medieval Georgian council of state, introduced by king David IV of Georgia (c.
+1073–1125) as part of his government reforms.
 It functioned as a council of representatives from Didebulis (high aristocracy) and from the church hierarchy.
 The council was non-mandatory in the decision of major questions of government and the king could, at his discretion, take the will of the "darbazi" into consideration.
-The rights and obligations of Darbazi were significantly widened after an insurrection by Qutlu Arslan and his faction.
+The rights and obligations of the Darbazi were significantly widened after an insurrection by Qutlu Arslan and his faction.
 It was the result of a social struggle that marked a further step in the advancement of Georgian society, however some historians believe that this extensions of the rights of the "Darbazi" was a victory for the "Didebulis".
 Some other historians believe that in addition to members of the higher secular and ecclesiastical nobility, the "Darbazi" included representatives of the merchant-class.